-Is it difficult to make a power of attorney for someone with dementia or Alzheimer’s?
+Is it legal to make a Power of Attorney for someone with dementia or Alzheimer’s?

-What happens if no power of attorney is created?
+What happens if a Power of Attorney is not made?

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.